Evictions

 Stage 3 – Eviction

-If your tenant(s) have failed to vacate the property in accordance with a possession order, you may need to arrange for them to be evicted.
+If your tenants have failed to vacate the property in accordance with a possession order, you may need to arrange for them to be evicted.
 In order to transfer the case to the high court for enforcement, you will need to have obtained the permission of the county court.
-Transferring enforcement to the high court does not always mean that your tenant(s) will be evicted faster than using a county court bailiff.
+Transferring enforcement to the high court does not always mean that your tenants will be evicted faster than using a county court bailiff.
 If you want to discuss transferring the case to the high court, please contact us.

 The prices shown include our fees, disbursements and VAT.

-County Court Bailiff £275.00
+County Court Bailiff £323.00

-High Court Enforcement Officer From £1,146.00*
+High Court Enforcement Officer £1,488.00*

 info